dbelyaeff/awesome-cogear/README.md

 * [Default](https://github.com/codemotion/cogear-theme-default) – Default theme.
 To learn how to.
 * [Blog](https://github.com/codemotion/cogear-theme-blog) – Blog theme with no framework.
 Clone it and edit for your needs.
 * [Bootstrap 4](https://github.com/codemotion/awesome-cogear) - Various Bootstrap 4 themes.
-Best used for responsive design (mobile, tablet, ect.)
+Best used for responsive design (mobile, tablet, etc.)

 # Presets